nwtechnet/dotnet-webapp-deepti/README.md

 ## Documentation
 At the end you will commit a file to this repo called "MyThinking.md".
 Please briefly explain at a high level how you approached each requirement.
+You can also include a section of things you would do if you had more time or would like to learn and explore.

 ## Sample Idea (you are not limited to this)
 An example of using this data efficiently: